klaytn/klaytn-pre-cypress-setup-workshop/content/40_Start_the_Services/20_generate_BLS_key.md

 ---

 {{< line_break >}}
-### 1. Generate BLS key on CN only - Except Cosmostation, Delight, Goodgang Labs
+### 1. Generate BLS key on CN only - Only for Bughole and Certik
 Go to Data_Dir where nodekey is

 {{< highlight html >}}